 It’s actually a big reason why I feel so much care for your community.
 I know what it’s like to struggle with gut issues because I did when I lived with bulimia.

 Stress continued to have its hands in my life.
 When I finished my graduate education and started my private practice, I saw back-to-back clients all day long.
 By the time I got home from my office, all I wanted to do was check out and watch TV.
 Late at night, I would find myself going to the fridge and eating things that weren’t good for my body, which only made me more stressed.
 On top of all that, my relationship with my husband was suffering because I wasn’t putting either of us first and I didn’t know how to manage my stress.

 Eventually, I was diagnosed with adrenal fatigue, which happens when your body is literally depleted of available energy.
 I was exhausted, burnt out, and fed up.

 Everywhere I looked, from my clients’ lives to my own life, I saw how pervasive and destructive stress was.
 I knew I needed to do something about it because I wasn’t willing to live my life this way anymore.

 So I’ve spent my career honing in on ways to relieve stress and have developed a Methodology to address it that’s based in science, psychology, and mindfulness.
 I initially shared it with my clients, and after seeing how successful it was across hundreds of different individuals, I decided to make it my mission to share it with as many people as possible.

 I’ve spoken about this Methodology to different audiences around the world, developed an online Course and a Certification Program, and more recently have been sharing it with schools, businesses, and corporations, because we all know how central stress can be to work.

-It was such a joy to have you join us in the Breakthrough Challenge, Robin!
+It was such a joy to have you join us in the Breakthrough Experience, Robin!